Python packaging, environment and dependency management

 pyenv shell 3.8.13

-Of course, because this is adjacent to the python packaging ecosystem, it immediately becomes complicated and confusing when I try to interact with the rest of the ecosystem, e.g.,
+Of course, because this is adjacent to Python packaging, it is infected with the same brainworms.
+Everything immediately becomes complicated and confusing when I try to interact with the rest of the ecosystem, e.g.,

 Huh.
 I am already too bored to think.
 However, I did work out a command which installed a pyenv tensorflow with an isolated virtualenv: